✨ What to Expect

 After Your Session

-Most people leave feeling relaxed, grounded, and sometimes a little floaty—that’s totally normal.
-Give yourself some time to ease back into your day.
+Most people leave feeling relaxed, grounded, and sometimes a little floaty—that’s completely normal.
+Give yourself a little time to ease back into your day.

 • Stay hydrated